jvalin17/Web-Application-based-on-RESTful-API/README.md

  A [link](https://jjd5870-cse5335-2.herokuapp.com/)
+ It is advisable to run it on ubuntu/linux.
+The graphics in Windows might not work properly but the functionality is working.
- ### One can sign up or use login details as: username: user7 password:123456
+ One can sign up or use login details as: username: user7 password:123456

 ##Server Framework